 2. The schedule of cutting and potting is extremely important.
-At retail stores, you might see overgrown plants and pots.
+At retail stores, you might see overgrown garden plants and pots.

 (Personally, I like to buy overgrown plants to propagate!)

 3. Avoid excess moisture in the early few days of rooting.
-The cut stem is weak and thin and extra plugging will damage it.
+The cut stem is weak and thin, and extra plugging will damage it.

-4. Warm temperatures roughly around 70° degrees Fahrenheit is favorable for the propagation of Calibrachoa, especially for the first few weeks.
+4. Warm temperatures of roughly around 70° degrees Fahrenheit is favorable for the propagation of Calibrachoa, especially for the first few weeks.

 5. Pinching the liners after rooting helps further root development.
 The cuttings must be moist and soft when you pinch.
 Hardened cuttings will not branch properly.

-Calibrachoa Superbells® Lemon Slice
+Calibrachoa Superbells Lemon Slice

 What makes Superbells® Lemon Slice so unique is its bicolor pattern of white and bright yellow never seen in a Calibrachoa.

-They also serve as great hanging basket plants, thanks to their trailing habits, low maintenance requirement, and lovely blooms.
+They also serve as great hanging basket plants, thanks to the habits of their trailing stems, low maintenance requirements, and lovely blooms.